50 Brilliant and Unexpected Ways to Put Those Dish and Tea Towels to Work!

 Tea towels often bear beautiful designs and are meant to be decorative, while dish towels are more utilitarian in design and are made of looped, cotton terry material that dries hands and wipes countertops.
 The lint dish towels leave behind means that, despite common practice, they actually shouldn’t be used around food or to dry dishes at all.
 Save your best dish towels for hanging prettily on a hook or door handle in your kitchen, ready for drying hands.

-A tea towel, on the other hand, is a kitchen workhorse with dozens of uses, including many DIY projects that take the simple tea towel out of the kitchen and give it life anywhere else you live, work, play or entertain.
+A tea towel, on the other hand, is a kitchen workhorse with dozens of uses, including many DIY activities that take the simple tea towel out of the kitchen and give it life anywhere else you live, work, play or entertain.

 Back when people used to purchase flour in 50- or 100-pound sacks, you’d see flour sacks everywhere.
 Their versatility, large size, heavy weight and tight weave made them indispensable when cut up and used as towels, polishing cloths, pillow cases or even as apparel.